English for Beginners Practical English Travel English Telephone English Banking English Accounting English Dictionary

 The noun ARCHITECT has 1 sense:

-1. someone who creates plans to be used in making something (such as buildings)
+1. someone who creates plans to be used in making something (such as buildings)play

 Familiarity information: ARCHITECT used as a noun is very rare.